luxtagofficial/chain-anchoring-service/inspector/README.md

 CAS Inspector can be used as grpc or rest.
 If `skipper` param passed without `http` or `https` prefix, it's considered as grpc endpoint and the inspector will use grpc skipper.

+offset can be transaction id, transaction hash, etc. (based on blockchain implementation). it'll be translated to the corresponding params inside inspector class.

 staging example:

 Example 2: POST

 curl 'https://cas-inspector.luxtagofficial.now.sh/api/anchors' -d \
 '{
+  "offset": "1",
   "inspector": {
     "name": "IIUM Private Chain",
     "type": "NEM2",